-When Mount Vesuvius erupted in 79 Ad it buried the nearby Roman town of Pompeii.
+When Mount Vesuvius erupted in 79 AD it buried the nearby Roman town of Pompeii.
 Layers of ash and pumice kept the village almost intact until it was rediscovered in the 1700s.
 We visited Pompeii with Michael’s mother a few weeks ago.
 Follow along as we present the following images of Pompeii:

 While walking around Pompeii it is hard to escape the continual presence of Mount Vesuvius.